pan-dora/apix-image-services/README.md

 * `acrepo-services-jsonld`: This service creates expanded or compact JSON-LD representations of input documents
 * `acrepo-services-ldcache`: This service dereferences and caches URIs, retrieving the `object` of particular triples on demand
+* `acrepo-services-ldcache-file`: A file-based backend for the `acrepo-services-ldcache` service
 * `acrepo-services-mint`: This mints random (public) URIs for use with fedora resources
 * `acrepo-services-validation`: An OSGi-based validation service